nocproject/noc-docker/Readme.md

 ./slowstart.sh
 ```

-If you have SDD blockdevice:
+If you have SSD blockdevice:
 ```
 docker-compose up -d
 ```